pateli18/kgl-renthop/README.md

 ## Description

+**Model Summary** is an ipython notebook which summarizes model performance visually in score charts, confusion matrices, and feature importance plots

 ### Data Transformation

 **clean_dataset** is a command line program which dedupes the raw data and eliminates price outliers